Playing time (cricket): When the game is played

 The game is only played in dry weather.
-Additionally, as it is not unusual for balls to be bowled at over 130 km/h in first-class cricket, the game needs to be played in enough light for a batsman to be able to see the ball.
+Also, as occasionally balls are bowled at over 100 mph in first-class cricket, the game needs to be played in enough light for a batsman to be able to see the ball.
 Play is therefore halted when it rains (but not usually when it drizzles) and when there is bad light.
 Some one-day games and Test matches are now played under floodlights.
 The first day/night Test match was played between Australia and New Zealand in Adelaide, in November 2015, and was deemed a success, leading to further day/night Tests being scheduled.
 Day/night Test cricket is played with a pink ball as opposed to the traditional red ball to aid visibility.
 Apart from some experimental One Day International series in Australia's roofed Marvel Stadium, cricket is played outdoors.

 These requirements mean that in England, Australia, New Zealand, South Africa and Zimbabwe the game is played in the summer.

 In the West Indies, India, Pakistan, Sri Lanka and Bangladesh games are played in the winter.
-In these countries the hurricane and typhoon season coincides with their summers.
+In these countries the hurricane and typhoon season coincides with summer.
 This has another effect.
 Games start earlier in these places than in the countries which play cricket as a summer sport.
 In these countries games start at around 09:30 rather than the 10:30 or 11:00 start time used in England, say, so that play for the day is complete before dusk, which may be as early as 17:30.

 A cricket match in progress on 2 January 2004 in Sydney in the Australian summer.